 Eventually, data density for disks became too large for the MBR scheme to account for all the available data locations.
 Also, the layout, or format, of the MBR was designed for early computers and not flexible enough to accommodate newer disk configurations.
 A new partitioning method was needed so the GUID Partition Table (GPT) partitioning scheme was created.

-What is a GPT disk?
+What a GPT disk is

 The GUID Partition Table (GPT) was introduced as part of the Unified Extensible Firmware Interface (UEFI) initiative.
 GPT provides a more flexible mechanism for partitioning disks than the older Master Boot Record (MBR) partitioning scheme that was common to PCs.